Declining US real interest rates

-For US real interest rates, we are using the three-month Treasury bill rate minus the year-over-year change in the Consumer Price Index.
+In the above analysis, we’re using the three-month Treasury bill rate minus the YoY (year-over-year) change in the CPI for US real interest rates.
 The CPI measures the price paid by consumers for a basket of consumer goods and services.
-We have already discussed the CPI component in the previous part of this series.

 Real interest rates and gold

 Gold is used as an investment alternative because investors perceive it as a way to protect money’s purchasing power.
-As an investment, gold must compete against other investments available in the market.
+As an investment, gold must compete against other investments that are available in the market.

-The interest rate is a major factor because it determines the attractiveness of those investment alternatives.
-If the real interest rate, or interest rate adjusted for inflation, goes up, then the demand for those interest-yielding assets increases and demand for gold falls, and vice versa.
+The interest rate is a major factor because it determines the attractiveness of investment alternatives.
+If the real interest rate—interest rate adjusted for inflation—goes up, then the demand for those interest-yielding assets increases and the demand for gold falls and vice versa.

 Gold prices have an inverse relationship with real interest rates.
-As a result, declining real interest rates are positive for gold prices and gold-backed ETFs such as the SPDR Gold Trust ETF (GLD).
-However, real interest rates should be significant enough to shift investors from holding gold into holding interest-yielding assets.
+As a result, decreasing real interest rates are positive for gold prices and gold-backed ETFs such as the SPDR Gold Trust ETF (GLD).

-Declining real interest rates are also positive for companies such as Goldcorp (GG), Barrick Gold Corporation (ABX), Newmont Mining (NEM), Kinross Gold Corporation (KGC), Yamana Gold (AUY), and funds such as the VanEck Vectors Gold Miners ETF (GDX).
-These companies combined contribute 27.1% toward GDX’s holdings.
+Falling real interest rates are also positive for companies including AuRico Gold (AUQ), Alamos Gold (AGI), and Iamgold (IAG).
+They’re also positive for funds including the VanEck Vectors Gold Miners ETF (GDX).
+Together, these three companies contribute 2.9% toward GDX’s holdings.

-Investors who are interested in making directional bets on interest rates should look at the iShares Barclays 20+ Year Treasury Bond Fund (TLT).
+Investors interested in making directional bets on interest rates should look at the iShares Barclays 20+ Year Treasury Bond Fund (TLT).